MichaelKintscher/spatial-periphery-plots/README.md

 # spatial-periphery-plots
 # Introduction
+This tool is used to give a good view of a dataset and tell all of the details and the periphery plots of the data.
+Based on the paper _Peripery Plots for Contextualizing Heterongenous Time-Based Charts_ by Bryce Morrow, Trevor Manz, Arlene E. Chung, Nils Gehlenborg, and David Gotz, we are making a tool to give a good detail view on the datset showing a focus and context view.
+The focus view will show the details of the dataset and the context zone will show the periphery plots.
+With this tool we will have all the data we need on datasets.
 # Instructions
 Download the Mileston1 branch to do testing and see progress.
 Once that is done, make sure all files were downloaded and open up index.html to see the page.
 # Features